It is easy for each partner to lose their self-respect after an affair. Regaining it can be extremely challenging.

-The cheater most assuredly can lose their self-respect as a result of their actions and behaviors before, during and after the discovery of their affair.
-The secrecy, lies and acting against one values can certainly cause this to occur.
-And if a cheater doesn’t take a hit to their self-respect – we’re thinking there might be something seriously wrong going on inside or they’re not even putting any thought into it.
+The cheater most assuredly can lose their self-respect after an affair as a result of their actions and behaviors – before, during and after the discovery.
+The secrecy, lies and acting against their values can certainly cause this to occur.
+And if a cheater doesn’t take a hit to their self-respect – we’re thinking there might be something seriously wrong going on inside, or they’re not even putting any thought into it.

 Meanwhile, the betrayed can lose their self-respect, for example, by feeling they are being a doormat to the actions of their cheating spouse.
 They typically feel responsible in many ways for the infidelity.
-Or perhaps even entertaining the possibility of reconciliation after being betrayed in the first place creates a loss of self-respect with the betrayed.
+Or perhaps even the thought of entertaining the possibility of reconciliation after being betrayed in the first place, creates a loss of self-respect for the betrayed.

 Here are some quotes from readers when asked how the affair effected their self-respect…

 “It was a huge cut to my ego.
 I always believed I was confident and successful, but I felt like a failure and that I couldn’t provide my H what he needed.”

 “I assumed that at 34 I was no longer attractive and had nothing to offer because my wife had decided a 25 year old (newer model) deserved her attention.
 It was devastating.
 As a result, I stopped eating and went from 220 lbs. to 178 lbs. in 6 months.
 I wondered where I went wrong and how I would ever be the same.”

 “It did a huge blow to my self-esteem and I spent months blaming myself until I realized those choices were his and his alone.”

 “I used to say I would never stay with someone who cheated on me, and here I am trying to make this marriage work with someone who hurt me beyond belief.”